 19.5 – Proposed by Cllr Ainsley seconded by Cllr Brookes, CARRIED.

-TIME EXTENSION PROPOSAL @ 8:24pm Proposal to accept an extension until 9pm Proposed by Cllr Brookes seconded by Cllr Clark.
+TIME EXTENSION PROPOSAL @ 8:24pm: Proposal to accept an extension until 9pm Proposed by Cllr Brookes seconded by Cllr Clark.
 CARRIED.

 26021.
 VICTORIA HALL SOLE TRUSTEE: To approve Oakham Town Council becoming the sole trustee of the Victoria Hall charity and to confirm the associated legal actions and governance arrangements.
 Proposed by Cllr Clark, seconded by Cllr Brookes.
 CARRIED.
 Vote was taken on en bloc.